-Namely, in comparison to common shares, i.e. the common regime in which you have the freedom to pledge and own shares, ROS cannot be pledged or sold.
+Namely, in comparison to common shares, ie the common regime in which you have the freedom to pledge and sell shares, ROS cannot be pledged or sold.

 Also, in order to establish ROS, the company does not have to increase the primary capital, because the ROS will be established from the already entered/paid capital.

-One of the benefits defined by the CA is that there is no set deadline in which all registered ROSs must issue RASs, by which a possibility was given to the company to adapt the issuance to their specific needs.
-A completely realistic situation is one in which the company has quit the idea to issue financial instruments to create ROS.
-In that case, ROS from which the company hasn’t issued financial instruments can divide them into more, new ROSs or it can be canceled.
+One of the benefits provided by the CA is that there is no deadline by which all registered ROSs must issue RASs, by which a possibility was given to the company to adapt the issuance to their specific needs.
+A completely realistic situation is one in which the company has abandoned the idea of issuing financial instruments to create ROS.
+In that case, ROS from which the company has not issued financial instruments can divide into more, new ROSs or it can be cancelled.

-As for the entities which can be holders of RAS, the Law does not prescribe any limits that the entity must be your employee; it could be any entity outside of your company – external associates, business partners, friends, or completely unknown entities.
+When it comes to the entities which can acquire RAS, the CA does not prescribe any limits that the entity must be your employee; it could be any entity outside of your company – external associates, business partners, friends, or completely unknown entities.
 Also, the holder of RAS can be any domestic as well as foreign natural or legal entity.
 Certainly, it is necessary to sort the relationship with the holder of RAS by an appropriate written agreement by which the conditions of share acquisition will be regulated.